Understanding the API response

 Question

-A question asks for input from the user, either in the form of a free-text response or a choice of one or more options from a list.
+A question asks for input from the user, as a choice of one or more options from a list.

 Messages